zero-to-mastery/resources/GitandGitHub_Resources/Using_Git_and_GitHub.md

 * [Learn Enough Git To Be Dangerous](https://www.learnenough.com/git-tutorial): A comprehensive guide to becoming very comfortable with Git and Github, provided by Michael Hartl – creator of the [Ruby on Rails tutorial](https://www.railstutorial.org/) and founder of the [Learn Enough courses](https://www.learnenough.com/story).

 * [Learn Git with Bitbucket Cloud](https://www.atlassian.com/git/tutorials/learn-git-with-bitbucket-cloud): Create a Git repository, Copy your Git repository, add files, Pull changes from your Git repository on Bitbucket Cloud, Use a Git branch to merge a file and much more to become a pro at Git.

+* [Oh Shit Git](http://ohshitgit.com/): How to get yourself out of mistakes made with Git.

 * [Try Git](https://try.github.io/): Learn how to use Git with Code School's interactive course.